Skip to main content

 Ranjan Sakalley

-Founder at base14
+Founder & CPO at base14

 CI/CD pipelines are critical infrastructure.
 Builds slow down over weeks, flaky tests waste developer time, and when a pipeline breaks, diagnosing the root cause means clicking through GitHub's UI one run at a time.